chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 The user must be logged in to upload a gene set.

 Users will upload the file by passing its path to the client.
-The client will validate the format of the csv
+The client will validate the format of the csv and check that the genes listed in the csv exist in the dataset

 - if the format is invalid the client will raise a descriptive error message to the user
 - if the file is valid, the client will display the genes in the right side bar
+- if the file is valid, but it references genes that are not in the dataset, the client will display the genes that do exist in the right side bar and alert the user that their gene set contained genes that are not a part of the dataset/have been removed from the gene set.

 If the user is logged in the frontend will send a POST request to {dataset_name}/api/v0.01/gene_sets/ (see API description below) with a json object containing the gene sets and genes as the body of the request (see API